New Jersey Pine Barrens: Agriculture

 New Jersey produces the third-highest number of cranberries in the country, mostly cultivated in the areas around Chatsworth, including Whitesbog.
 The first cultivated blueberries were developed in the Pine Barrens in 1916 through the work of Elizabeth White of Whitesbog, and blueberry farms are nearly as common as cranberry bogs in the area.
-Most blueberry farms are found in and around the town of Hammonton.
+Most blueberry farms are found in and around the town of Hammonton, which is often called the "Blueberry Capital of the World."